Sid-0704/Renewable-Energy/README.md

-# CHE
+# Renewable-Energy
-This is a project work of environmental studies
+This is a website that provides information about various renewable energy sources